photo-cli/photo-cli/README.md

 | SubFoldersPreserveFolderHierarchy | 2     | Creates input folder hierarchy on output.                                                                                                      |
 | FlattenAllSubFolders              | 3     | Flatten all subfolders into single folder.                                                                                                     |

-#### Naming Style ( -s, --naming-style )
+#### Naming Style ( -s, --naming-style ) [required]

-While copying to a new organized folder, you must select one of these file naming strategies for a newly copied photo file name.
+While copying to a new-organized folder, you must select one of these file naming strategies for a newly copied photo file name.

 | Option                     | Value | Description                                                                                                                                |
 |----------------------------|-------|--------------------------------------------------------------------------------------------------------------------------------------------|